India: Could Maha Kumbh stampede have been prevented? – DW – 01/29/2025

 The deadly stampede at Maha Kumbh has raised fresh concerns over crowd control at religious gatherings.

-Knowing there were going to be an estimated 400-450 million attendees over the six-week long festival, authorities have deployed over 2,700 CCTV cameras, with over 300 equipped with AI capabilities, to monitor crowd density and movement patterns in real-time.
+Knowing there would be an estimated 400-450 million attendees over the six-week-long festival, authorities have deployed over 2,700 CCTV cameras, with over 300 equipped with AI capabilities, to monitor crowd density and movement patterns in real time.

 In addition, over 40,000 police officers are on-site to maintain order and manage crowds.
 They are supported by a command center that oversees operations using real-time data from surveillance systems.